 As discussed, upland sites in previously approved disposal locations were utilized during the Emergency Action.
 However, a substantial amount of open water, emergent wetland, forested wetland, and bottomland hardwood forest habitat was affected by disposal operations.
-It is assumed there was a net loss of emergent and forested wetland habitats as a result of the sediment discharge.
+There was a net loss of emergent and forested wetland habitats as a result of the sediment discharge.